Today's Articles

 George Poage

-Many wanted Black athletes to boycott both the fair and the games, but Poage, a Wisconsin runner, elected to participate, becoming the first black athlete awarded a medal in a modern Olympiad.
+Many wanted Black athletes to boycott the fair and the games, but Poage, a Wisconsin runner, chose to participate, becoming the first Black American athlete to be awarded a medal in a modern Olympiad.

 Reference: